B.S., Denison University

 Citation awarded June, 2013

-Her innovative teaching has included such courses as ’Gender & Science,’ ’Western & Nonwestern Medicine,’ and ’Medicine & Health: West and East,’ She also teaches a UM Medical School seminar: “Understandings of Health and Disease in the Classical Medical Systems of India and Tibet.”
+Her innovative teaching has included such courses as ‘Gender & Science,’ ‘Western & Nonwestern Medicine,’ and ‘Medicine & Health: West and East,’ and ‘Understandings of Health and Disease in the Classical Medical Systems of India and Tibet.’

-Barbara’s lifelong interest in medicine, both western and eastern, has led to many opportunities for travel and study.
-She has made three treks in Tibet, including circumambulation of Mt.
+Barbara’s lifelong interest in medicine, both Western and Eastern, has led to many opportunities for travel and study.
+She has made three treks in Tibet, including the circumambulation of Mt.
 Kailash in 2004.
 She participated in a medical expedition in Nepal, and has made several trips in India and Bhutan.
-Inspired by her trips to the Himalayas, Barbara studied Tibetan medicine at the Shang Shung Institute in Conway, MA.
-Her travels also inspired her to study western emergency medicine, and in 1998 she obtained her Paramedic license.
+Inspired by her trips to the Himalayas, Barbara studied Tibetan medicine at the Shang Shung Institute in Conway, Mass.
+Her travels also inspired her to study emergency procedures and in 1998 she obtained her paramedic’s license.

 She has long volunteered at the University of Michigan Health Center, where she currently serves on the Neuroscience Hospital Advisory Committee, and the Neuroscience Patient and Family Partnership Council.

 Barb’s hometown is Youngstown, Ohio.
-She moved to Ann Arbor in 1964 and has worked, married, and raised her family there.
 She shares her deep love of Denison with the memories of her father, Walter Furin ’34, and her brother, Gregory Furin ’66.